IDMNYU/IdeationPrototyping_A_SP23_LadyK/syllabus.md

 * Study outside of class (ideally with classmate(s)
 * Devote at a minimum 6 - 8 hours per week - of well organized time - outside of class: fulfilling homework assignments, reading, and studying concepts covered in class.
 * Consult slack at least twice a week for up to date info.
 Ideally towards the end of the week.
-* Complete all assignments and post to your site by due dates and time deadlines - Sunday 2pm EST
+* Complete all assignments and post to your site by due dates and time deadlines - ~~Sunday~~ TUESDAY 2pm EST
 * Participation is not limited to the assignments that you turn in.
 Participation also includes not only your presence in class, but your questions, feedback and dialog.
 Do not fall into the trap of being lazy during class and never vocalizing your presence.
 Lean in and be present.
 If you have a question, someone else does too.
 You vocalizing your questions helps others to do the same.
 You must be active in class.
 * Acquire and read all assigned readings before they are due
 * Do. not. do. your. homework. in. one. sitting.
 Do not do it all the night before its due.
 Start it early to give yourself time to ask questions and get answers.
 Review the Letters to The Next CoHort!